jacopotarantino/generator-ui-component/generators/app/templates/Readme.md

 ## Testing

-This will run standard, karma, protractor, and jsdoc.
+This will run standard, karma, protractor, nsp, and jsdoc.
 Webpack uses sass, jade, and babel to wire up your components/requires. jsdoc outputs a compiled static site to `/docs`.
 Babel transpile the ES6 in `index.js` to ES5 in `dist/index.js` and creates a sourcemap.

 * `npm test`